Posted by Stacey Snyder, CPA, QKA, TGPC

 - Loan terms do not satisfy repayment requirements

 The IRS requires that loans must be paid off within 5 years of issuance and payments cannot be any less frequent than on a quarterly basis.
-If a participant’s loan does not comply with the repayment requirements, the loan must be re-amortized starting from the loan issuance date.
+If a participant’s loan does not comply with the repayment requirements, the loan must be re-amortized over the remaining maximum period measured from the original date of the loan.

 - Loan defaults due to repayments that are not in accordance with the loan term

 The third type of loan failure is created when the participant defaults on loan repayments.
 Normally, a defaulted loan is considered a deemed distribution and reported on Form 1099-R. This can be avoided if the plan corrects the defaulted loan and requests relief through the VCP method.
-In order for the plan to correct the defaulted loan, the participant must either make a lump sum payment equal to the outstanding balance of the loan plus interest accrued, or the loan may be re-amortized over the remaining period of the loan.
+In order for the plan to correct the defaulted loan, the participant must either:

 UPDATE – The American Society of Pension Professionals & Actuaries (ASPPA) has advocated for a change in the EPCRS to permit correction of plan loan failures through self-correction.
 In a comment letter to the IRS, ASPPA recommended that the self-correction program be expanded to allow correction of loans with repayment errors, loans that exceed the maximum repayment period, loans that exceed the maximum loan amount, loans that exceed the maximum permitted number of loans outstanding, loans made without spousal consent when required by the plan’s terms, and provide Form 1099-R reporting relief.
 Additionally, they recommended that the self-correction methods for plan loan failures permit avoidance of reporting the loan as a deemed distribution, and allow deemed distributions to be reported on a Form 1099-R for the year of correction.
 While there is no way of knowing whether or not the IRS will eventually adopt these recommended changes into the EPCRS, there is hope that correcting plan loans may become easier in the future.